Evil Queen: Live-action film

 The 1916 American silent film Snow White is an early example of an altered ending to the story.
 Here, Queen Brangomar (Dorothy Cumming) is not executed but merely banished from the court after breaking her demonic mirror in anger.

 Similarly, the 1961 East German film Snow White for the youngest viewers changes the ending as well, even as it an otherwise quite faithful adaptation.
-The Queen, played by Marianne Christina Schilling, arrives at Snow White's wedding where the Prince offers her a half of a red apple, which she assumes is poisoned, an flees terrified, chased out of the country by the Prince.
+The Queen, played by Marianne Christina Schilling, arrives at Snow White's wedding where the Prince offers her a half of a red apple, which she assumes is poisoned, and flees terrified, chased out of the country by the Prince.

 In the 1961 film Snow White and the Three Stooges, the Queen of Fortunia is played by Patricia Medina.
 Her character is similar to the fairy tale, however, the princess is protected by the Three Stooges.
 The Queen's companion in the film is the wizard Count Oga (a rare male magical villain of a "Snow White" story instead of a witch), who is killed by Prince Charming when he falls into a vat of boiling oil.
 Following the apple poisoning, the Stooges spot the Queen flying back to her castle on a broom and destroy her by using Oga's power to make a magic wish which causes her to fatally crash.

 In the 1962 Mexican children's film, Tom Thumb and Little Red Riding Hood, Snow White's stepmother appears as the Witch Queen, Reina Bruja, the mistress of all evil and the queen of all monsters in the world, played by Ofelia Guilmáin.
 The Queen looks similar to the Queen in Disney's Snow White and the Seven Dwarfs but she has a green face like Maleficent from Disney's Sleeping Beauty.
 She dies when the Little Red Riding Hood tricks her to fall into a furnace-like shrine of the Devil at her castle.

 The 1964 Korean film Princess Snow White (Baekseol Gongju), a new queen plotting to kill the first queen's daughter in a plot to seize undisputed power over an Asian kingdom.
 The film replaced the classic Western tale's rivalry over beauty with a political struggle for power in an allegory for South Korea's contemporary military coups.

 The 1987 American musical film Snow White stars Diana Rigg as the Queen.
 The plot follows the story of the fairy tale closely but again modifies the ending.
 When the Queen is invited to Snow White's wedding, she breaks the mirror in rage, causing her to age rapidly.
 After arriving at the wedding, as the mirror falls apart, she shatters into pieces and disintegrates.